Leadership and Staff

-Carrie Nydick Finch, Program Director, is a licensed Clinical Social Worker and native New Yorker who has been working in the social services field for almost 14 years.
+Carrie Nydick Finch, Deputy Director, Programs and Strategy, is a licensed Clinical Social Worker and native New Yorker who has been working in the social services field for almost 14 years.
 Early in her career Ms. Finch worked with Doctors of the World, and later moved on to the Red Cross.
 Ms. Finch has also worked with dually diagnosed clients at FEGS, survivors of torture at the International Institute of New Jersey, and active drug users at New York Harm Reduction Educators, providing individualized and culturally appropriate psychotherapy as well as overseeing program development and implementation.
 Ms. Finch holds a Master of Science in Social Work from Columbia University and is certified in Animal-Assisted Activities, Therapy, and Learning from the University of Denver.
 She is certified as a Therapeutic Horseback Riding Instructor with PATH International, and has experience fostering cats and dogs.
 Ms. Finch believes strongly in the power of the human-animal bond and the immense benefits that animals bring to our lives.
 She currently shares her home and life with Emmylou, a rescue mutt.
 Emmylou adopted Ms. Finch in 2013 and quickly settled in to a life of hiking, napping and eating.